 Language requirements | New students have to provide evidence of a good knowledge of the English language by the TOEFL or an equivalent English language test.
-Minimum TOEFL scores are 210 on the computer-based test, 79 on the internet-based test, 550 on the paper-based test.
+Minimum TOEFL scores are 210 on the computer-based test.
+79 on the internet-based test, 550 on the paper-based test.
 Minimum IELTS score is 6.0.
 Native speakers from Australia, Canada, Ireland, New Zealand, United Kingdom and the USA are exempted from proving their knowledge of English.

-Applicants have to provide proof of basic knowledge of the German language by the "Zertifikat Deutsch" (Level B1 certificate) or an equivalent German language certificate.
+Applicants whose study qualification was not achieved at a German speacking university have to provide proof of basic knowledge of the German language by the "Zertifikat Deutsch" (Level B1 certificate) or an equivalent German language certificate.

 Selection of candidates | Application deadline is April 30th each year.
 A selection committee consisting of several professors teaching in the Master Mechatronics program carefully reviews all applications and checks their qualification for this program.
+Evaluation of the candidates qualification is based on the results of the Bachelor degree and the GRE scores.